shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 I'm not a mathematician, in fact, I had to use autocorrect to even spell mathematician so my definitions may not be textbook, but they might help you understand enough to go research and understand the grown up definition.

 **Euclidean distance** is the `as the crow flies` distance between two points in space.
-If you grabbed your rule and pencil, and connected two points, the distance of that connecting line is your euclidean distance.
+If you grabbed your ruler and your pencil, and connected two points, the distance of that connecting line is your euclidean distance.

-**Cosine distance** measures the cosine of the angle between lines drawn from two given points to a common origin, or more simply put - given an origin how far do you have to stray from the path to one point to get to the other.
+**Cosine distance** measures the cosine of the angle between lines drawn from two given points to a common origin, or more simply put - given an origin how far do you have to stray from the path to one point to end up at the other.
 It is the great equalizer when the magnitude of a points values are not important.

 ![euccos](/images/euccos.png)

 The above is a visual representation of euclidean distance (d) and cosine distance (θ).
 While cosine looks at the angle difference between two points from a common origin, euclidean distance measures the physical distance between the points themselves.

 Alright, forget about the dinosaurs, lets jump back to the cats and dogs.
 Lets plot some data.
-The python snippets use matplotlib to graph our data points.
+The following python snippets use matplotlib to graph our data points.
 ```
 import matplotlib.pyplot as plt